-If you drive, wear and tear is a fact of life.
-In addition to being a safe driver, having your car regularly aligned can help extend the life of your vehicle and your tires -- and keep you driving safely and smoothly.
+If you drive a vehicle, wear and tear on your tires is a fact of life.
+In addition to being a safe driver, having your car aligned regularly can help extend the life of your vehicle.
+It can also extend the life of your tires and keep you driving safely and smoothly.

-The mechanic will sometimes also analyze how well the vehicle drives on the road to check for any issues before starting work, like a vibrating steering wheel or veering to one direction, both of which signal alignment issues.
-The mechanic will also make sure your suspension parts are in good working order, which is essential to safely driving your vehicle.
+The mechanic may also analyze how well the vehicle drives on the road to check for any issues before starting work, looking for issues like a vibrating steering wheel or veering to one direction, both of which signal alignment issues.
+The mechanic may also make sure your suspension parts are in good working order, which is essential to safe driving your vehicle.

 A standard car alignment should only take an hour or so to complete.

-Properly aligned vehicles steer more precisely and safely -- and give your tires a longer life, saving you money down the road.
-If your tires are not hitting the road at the proper angle, they will wear down faster and also have less of a chance of safely getting through tough situations like mud, snow, quick turns, and inclement weather.
-Poorly aligned tires also don’t absorb shock, as well as aligned ones, do meaning your gas mileage could go down and your ride could be a lot bumpier.
-You should try and get an alignment every 10,000 miles.
-If you have any issues with steering your vehicle, unusual amounts of road noise, or uneven wear on your tires, it is time for an alignment no matter how many miles you’ve driven.
+Properly aligned vehicles steer more precisely and safely, giving your tires a longer lifespan and saving you money down the road.
+Mis-aligned tires do not hit the road at the proper angle.
+They wear down faster and have less of a chance of safely getting through tough situations like mud, snow, quick turns, and inclement weather.
+Poorly aligned tires do not absorb shock as well as aligned ones.

 Will Insurance Cover Car Alignment?

-If you are hit by another driver, the other insurance company will almost always be required to cover the cost of your car alignment.
+If another driver hits you, the other car insurance company will almost always be required to cover the cost of your car alignment.
 They might try and dispute it, saying that there is no way the small accident caused alignment issues, but you can and should always push back.